ckeditor/ckeditor4-docs/guides/dev/features/embed/README.md

 ## Automatic Embedding on Paste

-If the [Auto Embed](http://ckeditor.com/addon/autoembed) plugin is enabled, then pasting a URL to a resource directly in the editing area will result in embedding it.
-This feature is configured to work with the Media Embed and Semantic Media Embed plugins.
-If you wish to make it work with your custom media embed widget (see [Implementing a New Embed Widget](#!/guide/dev_media_embed-section-implementing-a-new-embed-widget)) just change the {@link CKEDITOR.config#autoEmbed_widget} option.
+If the optional [Auto Embed](http://ckeditor.com/addon/autoembed) plugin is enabled, pasting the resource URL directly into the editing area will result in embedding it.
+By default this feature is configured to work with the Media Embed and Semantic Media Embed plugins.

+If you wish to make it work with your custom media embed widget (see [Implementing a New Embed Widget](#!/guide/dev_media_embed-section-implementing-a-new-embed-widget)), just change the {@link CKEDITOR.config#autoEmbed_widget} option to point to your widget, for example:

+	config.autoEmbed_widget = 'customEmbed';

-You can test auto embedding in the [Embedding Media](http://sdk.ckeditor.com/samples/mediaembed.html) sample.
+You can test auto embedding in the [Embedding Media Resources with oEmbed](http://sdk.ckeditor.com/samples/mediaembed.html) sample.

 ## Implementing a New Embed Widget

-Both plugins utilize the {@link CKEDITOR.plugins.embedBase#createWidgetBaseDefinition Embed Base API} exposed by the [Embed Base plugin](http://ckeditor.com/addon/embedbase) which can be used to implement other types of widgets for embedding asynchronously retrieved content.
+Both plugins utilize the {@link CKEDITOR.plugins.embedBase#createWidgetBaseDefinition Embed Base API} exposed by the [Embed Base](http://ckeditor.com/addon/embedbase) plugin which can be used to implement other types of widgets for embedding asynchronously retrieved content.

 ## Embedding Media Demo

-See the [working "Embedding Media" sample](http://sdk.ckeditor.com/samples/embeddingmedia.html) that showcases the Media Embed and Auto Embed plugins.
+See the [working "Embedding Media Resources with oEmbed" sample](http://sdk.ckeditor.com/samples/embeddingmedia.html) that showcases the Media Embed and Auto Embed plugins.